Keith Johnson and Erin Diehm’s garden ♿️

 How to Prevent Bird-Glass Collisions from Happening at Your House or Office

-Did you know that bird-glass collisions are responsible for up to 1 billion fatalities per year in the United States?
+Did you know that bird-glass collisions are responsible for more than 1 billion bird fatalities per year in the United States?
+And almost half occur at one-to-three story buildings.

 Have you ever heard that “thunk!” on a window – a bird striking the glass – and wanted to prevent it from happening again but didn’t know what to do?
 Well, the exhibit Keith and Erin have created for this year’s Tour is for you!

 After witnessing bird collisions on one of their windows, Keith and Erin took action to prevent a collision from happening again.
-They initially applied a treatment to just one window but have now treated most of them, testing out different types for ease of application, cost, view impacts, and beauty.
+They initially applied a treatment to just one particularly dangerous window but have now treated most of them, testing out different products for ease of application, cost, view impacts, and beauty.

 For additional resources and information see: